 - 🥣 Main Ingredients: Rolled oats, oat flour, almond flour, Greek yogurt, maple syrup, coconut oil, eggs, chocolate chips

-- 📖 Dietary Info: Healthy, gluten-free, no butter, naturally sweetened
+- 📖 Dietary Info: Healthy, gluten-free, no banana, no butter, naturally sweetened

 SUMMARIZE & SAVE THIS CONTENT ON

-I bake these all the time—whether for breakfast, snacks, or to toss into lunchboxes.
-If you love these, you’ll also want to try my oat flour banana bread, apple pie crumble muffins, and banana protein muffins.
+If you love these, try my almond flour banana muffins, apple pie crumble muffins, and oat flour banana bread.

 Jump to: